Skip to main content

 For this tutorial, you will use HCP Terraform to provision an OIDC provider that establishes a trust relationship between HCP Terraform and your AWS account.
 This setup allows HCP Terraform to assume an IAM role at runtime and pass the obtained temporary security credentials to the AWS Terraform provider to run terraform plan or apply.

-To set up an OIDC provider, this step assumes that you already have a method available to authenticate to your AWS account.
+To set up an OIDC provider, the below steps assume that you already have a method available to authenticate to your AWS account.

 »Set up the OIDC provider